adam-mcdaniel/maroon-lang/README.md

 PutStrln[Fun["Test"]]
 ```

-The equals sign binds the right side of the statement to the right, the parentheses group the function body, the square brackets call a function with arguments.
+The equals sign binds the left side of the statement to the right, the parentheses group the function body, the square brackets call a function with arguments.

 ## Some weird quirks